Marriage License Information for Queen Anne's County

 You will be given three copies of the marriage license, which the official performing the ceremony will complete.
 Instructions for completion and distribution are on the copies of the license.

 If you would like a civil ceremony, please note that there are no justices of the peace in Maryland.
 Only a judge, the Clerk of the Circuit Court or an appointed, designated Deputy Clerk of the Circuit Court may perform civil ceremonies.
 In Queen Anne's County, the Clerk and his designated deputies perform civil ceremonies only at the courthouse and only between the hours of 2:00 p.m. and 4:00 p.m.
 Monday-Friday, except for State holidays.
 Appointments are required.
-The cost for a civil ceremony is $25, payable by cash, check or MasterCard/Visa.
+The cost for a civil ceremony is $25, payable by cash, Visa/Mastercard, cashier's check or money order.

 Certified Copies of Your Marriage License

 Certified copies of the marriage can be obtained once the return has been received by the Clerk's Office from the official for a fee of $5.50 each, payable by Cash or Visa/Mastercard if appearing in person to obtain certified copies.
 If not appearing in person and ordering certified copies of your marriage license by mail, please use the attached Request for Certified Copy form.
 If copies are to be mailed, the fee is payable by cashiers check or money order and there is an additional $2.00 mailing fee.